What is lungworm in dogs?

 Typically, lungworm does not require invasive or costly treatment if caught early.
 Killing the worm is relatively straightforward, and should only require a change in your regular parasite routine.
 This might be as simple as changing from one product to another.
 However, if the symptoms are advanced or the level of infection is severe there is a greater likelihood of permanent damage.

-We would always recommend adding treatment for lungworm into your regular worming routine.
-Talk to your vet about lungworm treatment and prevention from lungworm and, if you’re unsure how ‘at risk’ your dog might be, seek advice from your vet.
+We would always recommend adding lungworm prevention treatment into your regular worming routine.
+Speak to your daytime vet about lungworm treatment and prevention from lungworm and, if you’re unsure how ‘at risk’ your dog might be, seek advice from your vet.
 They’ll know how common the problem is in your area and put in place the most appropriate plan for you and your pet.
+If you see slugs or snails in your garden, or in the areas you walk your dog, be vigilant and try to prevent your dog from swallowing them.